 This will take you to a screen that has a map of the whole study region, a table with the project data collection statistics, and a number of buttons used for recording data on the right hand side of the screen.

-Select the blue Next Plot button to begin collecting information.
+Click the Go to first plot button to begin collecting information.

 Enable pop-ups